-- Students may be dropped off at school beginning at 6:30 a.m.
+- Updated information will be provided prior to the start of school based on guidance by MINSA and MEDUCA. - Students may be dropped off at school beginning at 6:30 a.m.
 Students who arrive between 6:30 a.m. and 6:55 a.m. will be charged.
 There is a fee for daily (as needed) supervision and there is also a monthly rate.
 (See Financial Guidelines → Other Fees).
-Students who arrive between 6:55 and 7:40 a.m. will not be charged for supervision. - After-school student supervision will include students who have not been picked up on time.
-Students who are late being picked up (more than 20 minutes past the designated pick-up time based on the school's bell system) due to unavoidable delays will be escorted to afterschool childcare where they will be supervised by a CCA staff member.
+Students who arrive between 6:55 and 7:40 a.m. will not be charged for supervision.
+Before school supervision is suspended during virtual and hybrid learning. - After-school student supervision will include students who have not been picked up on time.
+Students who are late being picked up (more than 20 minutes past the designated pick-up time based on the school's bell system) due to unavoidable delays will be escorted to after school childcare where they will be supervised by a CCA staff member.
 A fee will be charged for after school supervision (See Financial Guidelines → Other Fees).
-This emergency supervision is ONLY available for unavoidable delays until 5 p.m. on Monday, Tuesday, Thursday and Friday.
-For unavoidable delays on Wednesdays, this after school emergency supervision is available until 2:30 p.m. - K3 half-day students should be picked up at 11:40.
+This emergency supervision is ONLY available for unavoidable delays until 5 p.m. on Monday, Tuesday, Thursday, and Friday.
+For unavoidable delays on Wednesdays, this after school emergency supervision is available until 2:30 p.m. - K3 half-day students should be picked up at 11:40 a.m.
 Students who are late being picked up (more than 20 minutes past the designated pick up time) due to unavoidable delays will be kept with the K3 class until your arrival.
-A fee will be charged for this extra supervision (See Financial Guidelines → Other Fees). - Students who are staying after school for reasons that are not school related must be with an adult who is in charge of the activity and must have a note from parents indicating they have given permission. - Secondary students must exit the school campus and not be on the school premises if they are waiting for late rides.
+A fee will be charged for this extra supervision (See Financial Guidelines → Other Fees). - Students who are staying after school for reasons that are not school related must be with an adult who oversees the activity and must have a note from parents indicating they have given permission. - Secondary students must exit the school campus and not be on the school premises if they are waiting for late rides.
 Students cannot stand outside the school gate or wait in the school parking lots.
 Students who are found waiting for late rides but still on school premises will be escorted to the afterschool waiting area and charged.